An equality between entanglement and uncertainty: Quantitative measures

 where $\mathcal{E}\ad_{B\rightarrow A'}$ denotes the adjoint of the Choi-Jamilkowski map of $\rho_{AB}$,

 Putting this in~\eqref{eq:h2def} we arrive at~\eqref{eq:h2alt}.
-The map $\Lambda^{\pg}_{B\rightarrow A'}$ is pretty good in the sense that it is close to optimal for recovering the maximally entangled state, i.e., the following bound holds~\cite{BarnKnil02}
+The map $\Lambda^{\pg}_{B\rightarrow A'}$ is pretty good in the sense that it is close to optimal for recovering the maximally entangled state, i.e., we have~\cite{BarnKnil02}

+We also remark that both $F(A|B)$ and $F^{\pg}(A|B)$ are non-increasing under the action of local quantum channels acting on system $B$ and local unital (identity-preserving) quantum channels acting on system $A$ (see, e.g.~\cite{Muller-Lennert:2013aa}).